 - the size of your RBCs

+adult man.
 In iron deficiency anemia, the hematocrit and hemoglobin levels

 are low.
 Also, RBCs are usually smaller in size than normal.